monpeco/Introduction-to-NodeJS/module2/express.md

 open-source middleware modules allows you to pick and choose and then modify the behavior of your application thanks to the flexible and configurable design of Express.

-Feel free to print this list of commonly used Express middleware or download cheatsheet from GitHub.
+Feel free to print this list of commonly used Express middleware or download [cheatsheet from GitHub](https://github.com/azat-co/cheatsheets/tree/master/express4).

+---

+#### Express Framework   Implementing REST API Routing   Implement REST API routing